 If you don’t want to hand your hard-earned cash to the insurers, there is another way to safeguard against financial disaster if you’re made redundant.

 You can ‘self-insure’ by starting a savings pot specifically designed to tide you over if the worst does happen.

 For example, setting aside £200 a month will mean you have a fund of £1,200 (plus interest) to draw on if you get made redundant in six month’s time.
 That should tide you over for a bit while you’re hunting for that new job.
 Of course, the more you can set aside the better, but anything will help.
 Click here to choose the best account for you.

 £200 is obviously a large savings commitment to make every month.
 And it does mean you have a limited window to find another job before your savings pot runs out.

 On the other hand, your money will be earning interest for you all the time it’s in the savings account.
 You also won’t have to worry about the insurers wriggling out of paying your claim.

-And if you’re not made redundant, you’ll have a great emergency savings cushion to guard against other unexpected financial problems.
+In any case, you’ll have an emergency savings cushion to guard against other unexpected financial problems.